Balanced Diffusion-Guided Fusion for Multimodal Remote Sensing Classification: Methodology

-A limitation of merging along the channel dimension is that it reduces information exchange between modalities.
-To mitigate this issue, random channel exchange is incorporated into the down-sampling process of the denoising network, as shown in Fig. \ref{Framwork}.
-This method randomly swaps channels in spectral and SAR features, thereby promoting the fusion of multimodal features across multiple time steps and iterations.
 Fig. {\ref{dif_vis}} visualizes the distribution effect of the features obtained by the proposed method on the LCZ HK dataset.
-The execution details are the same as in Section III-C. Across categories the adaptive multimodality masking (a) produces more uniform, consolidated class clusters and reduces dominance and fragmentation seen in the original model.
-For example, class C6 forms a tight, isolated cluster in (a) but is scattered and intermixed with other classes in (b).
+The t-SNE execution details are the same as in Section \ref{visualization}.
+Across categories the adaptive multimodality masking (a) produces more uniform, consolidated class clusters and reduces dominance and fragmentation seen in the original model.For example, Class 6 forms a tight cluster in (a) but is scattered and intermixed with other classes in (b).